 Cancer Is a Metabolic Disease That Can Be Managed With Diet

-Last week, renowned cancer scientist Dr. Thomas Seyfried told me the ketogenic diet can replace chemotherapy for almost all cancers.
+Similarly, cancer scientist Dr. Thomas Seyfried told Examiner the low-carb, high-fat ketogenic diet can replace chemotherapy for many cancers.
+Seyfried detailed his decades of scientific research in his book, Cancer as a Metabolic Disease.

-Dr. Seyfried's bold, in-your-face statements have ignited a firestorm of controversy in the blogosphere.
-Seyfried did not say the ketogenic diet cures cancer, but effectively manages it in a non-toxic, less expensive manner than the current standard of care.
+Dr. Seyfried's bold statements have ignited a firestorm of controversy in the blogosphere.
+Seyfried did not say the ketogenic diet cures cancer, butcan effectively manage it in a non-toxic, less expensive, manner than the current standard of care (which is chemotherapy and surgery).

-Like Seyfried, Prof. Noakes believes it's time for the medical community to investigate metabolic therapy as an alternative to toxic chemotherapy and radiation.
+Like Seyfried, Professor Noakes believes it's time for the medical community to investigate metabolic therapy as an alternative to toxic chemotherapy and radiation.

 "We invested billions of dollars into drugs to kill cancer cells," said Noakes.
 "The research is driven by scientists who got it wrong, but won’t admit it.
 They just keep plodding along, trying to cure cancer according to a model that clearly doesn’t work."

-Noakes has weathered his share of criticism for trumpeting his LCHF health message, but said scientific evidence is on his side.
+Noakes has weathered his share of criticism for trumpeting his low-carb, high-fat (LCHF) health message, but said scientific evidence is on his side.

 It is what top medical scientific minds internationally have been saying for years: Saturated fats are not the healthy bogey we’ve been led to believe they are.
 They are not behind skyrocketing rates of heart disease and obesity after all."